rauleun/yolo2coco/README.md

 - *data_path*
 Parameter *'data_path'* indicates the name of data folder.
 Data folder contains all the images(.png or .jpg) and the annotation files(.txt).

-- *cls_path*
+- *cls*
-Parameter *'cls_path'* indicates the filename of names file.
+Parameter *'cls'* indicates the filename of names file.
 Names file contains the whole class categories.
 Below is the example of names file.

 **.names file example**
 ```